Bernie Kopell: Career

 In Los Angeles, Kopell initially drove a taxi and tried to sell Kirby vacuum cleaners to make ends meet before being cast in a minor role in The Brighter Day, a daytime soap aired on CBS.
-From there, he moved on to star in My Favorite Martian and The Jack Benny Program impersonating Latino characters, eventually managing to branch out and do other accents.
+From there, he moved on to appear in My Favorite Martian and The Jack Benny Program impersonating Latino characters, eventually managing to branch out and do other accents.

 Cast of NBC series Needles and Pins, 1973.
 Bottom, from left: Deirdre Lenihan, Norman Fell.
 Top, from left: Kopell, Sandra Deel and Louis Nye.

-During the 1960s and early 1970s, Kopell appeared in many television series, often sitcoms, including Ripcord, That Girl, The Jack Benny Program, Our Man Higgins, Green Acres, The Danny Thomas Show, Ben Casey, The Flying Nun, Needles and Pins, McHale's Navy, Kolchak: The Night Stalker, The Sonny and Cher Show, Lancelot Link, Secret Chimp, Petticoat Junction, The Streets of San Francisco, Room 222, The Mary Tyler Moore Show, The Dick Van Dyke Show, Bewitched, and Kojak.
+During the 1960s and early 1970s, Kopell appeared in many television series, often sitcoms, including Ripcord, That Girl, The Jack Benny Program, Our Man Higgins, Green Acres, The Danny Thomas Show, Ben Casey, The Flying Nun, Needles and Pins, McHale's Navy, Kolchak: The Night Stalker, The Sonny and Cher Show, Lancelot Link, Secret Chimp, Petticoat Junction, The Streets of San Francisco, Room 222, The Mary Tyler Moore Show, The Dick Van Dyke Show, Bewitched, The Odd Couple and Kojak.

 However, Kopell's longest-running role was as Dr. Adam Bricker on The Love Boat, an Aaron Spelling production.
 He remained on the series during its entire run, appearing in 250 episodes.

 Siegfried and other roles

-Kopell made memorable recurring appearances as KAOS agent Siegfried in Get Smart, Alan-a-Dale in When Things Were Rotten, Jerry Bauman in That Girl and Louie Pallucci in The Doris Day Show.
+Kopell made recurring appearances as KAOS agent Siegfried in Get Smart, Jerry Bauman in That Girl and Louie Pallucci in The Doris Day Show.
 He played several characters on Bewitched, including the witches' apothecary and the hippie warlock Alonzo in the episode "The Warlock in the Gray Flannel Suit".
 He played Charlie Miller as a member of the cast of the situation comedy Needles and Pins, which ran for 14 episodes in the autumn of 1973.
 He portrayed a plastic surgeon who gave Ed Brown a facelift on Chico and the Man.
+In 1975, he was Alan-A-Dale in the Robin Hood parody When Things Were Rotten.

 Earlier in his career, he played a director in an episode of Alfred Hitchcock Presents ("Good-Bye George").
 About this same time, he guest starred on the short-lived The New Phil Silvers Show.